-Although at this point the schemes had only recently begun delivering and creating tenancies at this point the data demonstrated that the eight schemes had generated savings to the public purse of $\pounds536,178$ in that quarter.
+Although at this point the schemes had only recently begun delivering and creating tenancies, the data demonstrated that the eight schemes had generated savings to the public purse of £536,178 in that quarter.

-We suggest that of this £390,000 were savings in housing costs which would have to be met by the Local Authority.
-With the introduction of Universal Credit and the impact this will have on the Temporary Accommodation subsidy which Local Authorities receive (a move away from using the more generous 2011 LHA figures and a reduction in the additional subsidy level (outside London at least) of £15 per person per week).
-It will only cost Local Authorities more and more if they don't invest in schemes which prevent homelessness.
+We suggest that of this £390,000 were savings in housing costs which would have to be met by the local authority.
+With the introduction of Universal Credit and the impact this will have on the Temporary Accommodation subsidy which local authorities receive (a move away from using the more generous 2011 LHA figures and a reduction in the additional subsidy level (outside London at least) of £15 per person per week).
+It will only cost local authorities more and more if they don't invest in schemes which prevent homelessness.